Posted by: Frank Eakin |

 • 693.6 propane cylinders used for home barbecues.

-• 31, 758 newspapers recycled.
+• 31,758 newspapers recycled.

 • 3,600 young trees planted to absorb CO2.

-If you’re uncomfortable with the amount of energy and fossil fuels that you’re consuming in your home, there are many things that you can do to help, beginning with your energy source.
-In de-regulated energy states you have the option to enroll in 100% green energy plans, so you can power your home comfortably while going green.
-Comparing electricity rates in Texas and plans that are available from different light companies will help you identify the best provider for your energy.
-And you can find Texas green energy rates that are actually less than fossil-sourced rates, including some of the cheapest electric company rates in Houston and Dallas from Gexa Energy, TriEagle Energy and Chariot Energy.
+In deregulated energy states you have the option to enroll in 100% green energy plans, so you can power your home comfortably while going green.
+Comparing electricity rates in Texas will help you identify the best provider for your energy.

 Resources: